Saran-coder90/COD-task1-todo-list/README.md

-The close button (del with '×') added to each task allows users to remove tasks from the list.
+The button (del with 'trash-sybol') added to each task allows users to remove tasks from div container.

-Initially set up in the add function and further facilitated through a click event listener that sets the task's display style to "none", effectively hiding it.

 **USAGE**

-**Adding a Task:** Users enter a task in the input field and click "Enter" to add it to the list.
+**Adding a Task:** Users enter a task in the input field and click '+' button to add it to the div container.